• Skip to primary navigation

 spray painting in the rain

-It was a rainy day, so I spray painted the Christmas lanterns in the garage while standing by the back door.
+It was rainy, so I spray-painted the Christmas lanterns in the garage while standing by the back door.
 YES!
 I am an impatient DIY’er.
 Winking smile

 rainy day spray painting